 Opt for a honey bronde ombre hair color that will complement the flirty and chic vibe you’re going for.
-Brighten up your look with this honey brown roots to blonde ombre and spice it up with curls at the ends.
+Brighten your look with these honey brown roots to blonde ombre, and spice it up with curls at the ends.

 #17: Brown to White Blonde Ombre

-Sometimes, ladies don’t like waves and curls, and that’s totally fine because an ombre can still have that wow factor on straight hair!
+Sometimes, ladies don’t like waves and curls, and that’s fine because an ombre can still have that wow factor on straight hair!
 If your hair is straight and you have medium to long hair, this is the brown to white blonde ombre for you.
-The hue is guaranteed to give you that edgy vibe, which also flatters a fair skin tone.
+The blended hue in this blonde and brown hair is guaranteed to give you that edgy vibe, which also flatters a fair skin tone.

 #18: Brown to Ash Blonde Ombre

-A brown to ash blonde ombre will breathe a new life into your dull tresses.
-Beach waves will carry out more of the dimension on your layered, v-cut hair, too.
+A brown to ash blonde ombre will breathe new life into your dull tresses.
+Beach waves will also carry out more of the dimension on your layered, v-cut hair.

 #19: Black Brown to Blonde Ombre

-Who wouldn’t be obsessed with the gradual blending of this black-brown to blonde ombre?
-This is definitely a chic way to amp up your natural hair color.
+Who wouldn’t be obsessed with gradually blending this black-brown to blonde ombre?
+This is a chic way to amp up your natural hair color.
 Waves can bring out movement and shine to your long tresses.

 #20: Ash Brown to Blonde Balayage Ombre